PetriJordaan/FS80H_Net8/README.md

 ***Do note that in order for this to be able to use the ftrScanAPI.dll, the project needs to be compiled in x86.***

 This is built specifically for the Futronic FS80H fingerprint scanner.
 It might work with the other Futronic models, but it is not guarenteed.
-Also, apologies for the atrocious UI, but I can't be bothered to make it look pretty.
+Also, apologies for the atrocious UI.
 I just needed it to work as a proof of concept.

 ## Usage
 1. Obvious step, but plug in the FS80H device via USB to the device being used to run the application.